Billy Truax: Los Angeles Rams

-In 1970, he registered 36 receptions (third on the team) for 420 yards (third on the team) and 3 touchdowns.
+In 1970, he registered 36 receptions (third on the team) for 420 yards (third on the team) and three touchdowns.
+His best game of the season, and arguably his career, came on November 1 against the New Orleans Saints, when he had 124 yards on six receptions.
 On May 19, 1971, Truax was traded along with wide receiver Wendell Tucker to the Dallas Cowboys in exchange for wide receiver Lance Rentzel.